How to Tell if Your Jewelry Is Real Gold

 READ

-Handmade Deer Jewelry
+Handmade Jewelry Stores San Diego

 In addition to these physical characteristics, it’s important to note that real gold jewelry should also have certain markings indicating its purity level.
 These markings may include numbers such as 24k, 18k,14k or others depending on the region where the jewelry was made.